elffer/sdce/term_1/P5/P5_Writeup_Elffer.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first and second code cell of the IPython notebook.
+The code for this step is contained in the 1st and 2nd code cell of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: